wong-justin/fmin/README.md

 	- bonus points if program is still responsive to keypresses, especially between 1st and 2nd steps while metadata is loading
 	- MUST measure performance between both options tho - try creating perf test then git branch to test new implementation
 	- also, if i already have sorted vec<entry> and i know view_start and view_end, then i only need to format strings for entries between view_start and view_end before displaying, instead of formatting each entry in whole vec. also memoization will help if i structure the code to make repeat formatting calls
+	- note that fman slowness was in the order of seconds, and so far my longest load times are less than a second. so maybe this is not as huge a priority as previously thought
+	- also note that perhaps the essential I/O of reading a directory is taking the majority of the time, and these other improvements might be negiligble and not worth the effort.
+I should make a flamegraph

 - also consider caching large dir results, and having filewatcher processes knowing when to clear the cache id the dir is modified